-WE NOW HAVE CHIEF WAWATAM T-SHIRTS
+WE NOW HAVE CHIEF WAWATAM T-SHIRTS FOR SALE!!!

 All proceeds go to the Chief Wawatam General Fund for Project #1 Saving the Chief’s Engine and Project #2 Saving the Chief’s Upright’s from her loading dock.